Home » Do Quaker Parrots Like To Cuddle?

 If you don’t respond to it immediately, it may set the Quaker parrot off, causing it to get louder each time until you eventually respond.

-When you hear it, respond immediately by saying something loud enough that the Quaker can hear it so that it can determine that you’re nearby and safe.
+Say something the Quaker can comfortably hear to determine that you’re nearby and safe.

 Gentle Nips or Beak Movements